-Mnookin, supra, note 115.
+313 Mnookin, supra, note 115.

-Legislation often requires the court to consider the child's relationship with each parent.
-In Newfoundland, the Children's Law Act lists both the relationship created by "love, affection and emotional ties"314 and the relationship that exists by "blood or adoption."315
+relationship created by "love, affection and emotional ties"314 and the relationship that exists by "blood or adoption."315

 The nature and quality of the child's past relationship with each spouse is an important consideration under the Divorce Act, sections 16(8) and 17(5).
 For example, the fact that one spouse has assumed the primary responsibility for child care during the marriage is important, particularly when the child is young and in need of close supervision and attention.
 The past relationship between the child and each parent must be evaluated, however, in light of changing circumstances arising on or after separation or divorce.
 Economic considerations, for example, may compel a former full-time parent to seek employment.